 Even the blessed Saint Steve (Jobs) got dumped from Apple at a crucial time in the company’s existence.

 To understand what’s happening here (and why you or some of your team may be struggling despite years of achievement), let’s start with a brief reminder of the four leadership styles we’ve so often talked about as key to achieving Predictable Success.

-(Not sure which style you are?
-Take this free assessment and find out.)
+(And if you're not sure which style you are, you can take take this free assessment and find out.)

 The Visionary Leader is someone who wants to do just that.
 They bring a vision to the organization, motivate people to think big and challenge everyone to achieve the near-impossible.

 All three examples above (Ovitz, Churchill, Jobs) were Visionary leaders who achieved mind-boggling success, often against all the odds.

 Operator leaders are focused on just getting things done.
 Much less interested in blue-sky thinking or ‘the vision thing’, they work hard, drive everyone furiously, and depend on sheer determination to battle through to the destination.

 Steve Ballmer at Microsoft, the elder George Bush and Uber’s CEO Travis Kalanick are all great examples of Operator leaders.

 Processors ‘lead by the numbers’.
 Devoted to metrics, graphs and detailed reports, a Processor leader can often seem remote and uncaring (neither is necessarily true) and bring a resolute logic to decision-making.